-Coyotes trade Ekman-Larsson to Canucks as NHL trades heat up
+AP sources: Jones traded to Blackhawks, gets 8-year deal

 Not so much for Buchnevich, who was fourth in scoring for the Rangers and looked like a piece of their young core.
 But new president and general manager Chris Drury dealt the 26-year-old to St. Louis to add a second Stanley Cup champion in a week after trading for gritty forward Barclay Goodrow, who won back-to-back with Tampa Bay.

+On the signing front, the Boston Bruins locked up Taylor Hall with a $24 million, four-year contract.
+Hall will count $6 million against the salary cap through the 2024-25 season.
+Buffalo dealt Hall to Boston at the trade deadline and he fit in perfectly as a complementary forward on the second line.

+Also, the Montreal Canadiens said goalie Carey Price had knee surgery and is expected to be out 10-12 weeks.
+The team expects Price, who went unselected by Seattle in the expansion draft more because of his contract than his uncertain injury status, to be ready for the start of the regular season in mid-October.

-AP Hockey Writer John Wawrow and AP Sports Writer Dan Gelston contributed to this report,
+AP Hockey Writer John Wawrow and AP Sports Writers Jay Cohen and Dan Gelston contributed to this report.